paulpierre/informer/README.md

 A whole evening was wasted on this endeavor until I remebered a great app I used in the past: Burner (https://www.burnerapp.com/)  — which coincidentally does have an API (https://developer.burnerapp.com/api-documentation/incoming-webhooks/).
 Meaning you can dynamically generate numbers, instantiate a new account and authenticate it all via Telegram’s client SDK in Python (Telethon: https://docs.telethon.dev/en/latest/)

-The best part is Burner numbers are free for a week.
+The best part is Burner numbers are free for 14 days.
 Telegram accounts connected via client API need only login once and permanently persist sessions.
 I have not integrated with the Burner API, but the process is straight forward.

 ## Todo